What's in the Aldi and Lidl middle aisles this week?

-Aldi and Lidl have some exciting items coming to their middle aisles this weekend.
+Aldi and Lidl have some exciting items coming to their middle aisles this week.

 When doing your weekly food shop, don’t be alarmed if you come out with more than you put on your shopping list.